Mars073/fox-garou/README.md

   <h3 align="center">Fox Garou</h3>

   <p align="center">
-    The "Fox Garou" is a parody of [The Werewolves of Millers Hollow](https://en.wikipedia.org/wiki/The_Werewolves_of_Millers_Hollow), created for the personal purpose of learning how to use Three.js and have fun. 🦊
+    The "Fox Garou" is a parody of <a href="https://en.wikipedia.org/wiki/The_Werewolves_of_Millers_Hollow">The Werewolves of Millers Hollow</a>, created for the personal purpose of learning how to use Three.js and have fun. 🦊
     <br />
     <a href="http://fox.m-leroy.pro/">View Demo</a>
     ·